Calculated based on number of publications stored in Pure and citations from Scopus

 Community engagement

-I am engaged in a number of activities within the community.
 I am an expert advisor and consultant for Sydney Local Health District's Hoarding and Squalor Program and regularly work with Catholic Healthcare, Community Care Northern Beaches, and Lifelife Harbour to Hawkesbury.
-I am also a member of the Sydney North Health Network Mental Health Advisory Committee.
-I also work with consumers to co-design effective solutions for overconsumption.
+I was also a member of the Sydney North Health Network Mental Health Advisory Committee for numerous years.

 Teaching